cipryyyy/JAVA-adt/README.md

 LIFO method
 **Stack types**:

- - `FixedArray`, the BUFFER size is constant, if you add too many items it will throw a `FullStackException`.
+ - `FixedStack`, the BUFFER size is constant, if you add too many items it will throw a `FullStackException`.
  It's useful if you want to create a list of action without stressing the memory.
- - `GrowingArray`, the BUFFER size is variable, if you add too many items it will double the size.
+ - `GrowingStack`, the BUFFER size is variable, if you add too many items it will double the size.
 It's useful if you don't care about the memory usage.
-  - `CycleArray`, the BUFFER size is constant, if you add too many items it will start erasing the older items.
+  - `CycleStack`, the BUFFER size is constant, if you add too many items it will start erasing the older items.
 It is wrote with a `O(1)` complexity, so it is very efficient.
 Works better if you have to create an history.